ErikVerheul/OneBacklog/README.md

 <b>Authorization :</b><br />
 The authorization is set per product and based on the following roles:
 - '_admin': Is the database administrator.
 Can setup and delete databases.
 See the CouchDB documentation.
 Is also a guest to all products.
-- 'areaPO': The requirement area PO maintains the requirements area backlog and can prioritize features in the teams backlog
-- 'admin': Can create and assign users to products.
+- 'admin': Can create products and assign users to products.
 Is also a guest to all products.
-- 'superPO': Can create and maintain products and epics for all products.
+- 'PO': Maintains product definitions, creates and maintains epics, features and pbi's for the assigned products.
 Can change priorities at these levels.
-- 'PO': Can create and maintain features and pbi's for the assigned products.
-Can change priorities at these levels.
+- 'areaPO': The APOs create and maintain their requirement areas for the assigned products.
 - 'developer': Can create and maintain pbi's and features for the assigned products.
 - 'guest': Can only view the items of the assigned products.
-Has no access to the requirements area view.<br />
+Has no access to attachments.<br />
 Users can have multiple roles.
 Users can only access the products that are assigned to them.

 <b>Design basics:</b><br />